Silky. Smooth. Sensational.

 In a bowl, mix the all the dry crust ingredients, and then use a pastry cutter to cut in the syrup and oil.
 It should be crumbly, but press together easily.

-Press evenly into the bottom of a 8X8 pan lined with parchment or greased.
-Bake for 15 minutes, and set aside to cool.
+Press evenly into the bottom of a 8X8 pan lined with parchment or greased well.
+Bake for 15 minutes until just golden, and set aside to cool.